pvcraven/web-development-class/source/assignments/static_content_generators/static_content_generators.rst

 Assignment 11 - Static Content Generators
 =========================================

 This will be a group project.
-Grades will be individual.
+However, grades will be individual.

 Getting together as a group
 ---------------------------